-As of the completion of the Company's financial statements for its year ended December 31, 2017, the Company has substantially completed its accounting for the effects of the enactment of the Tax Cut and Jobs Act.
-With respect to those items for which the Company's accounting is not complete, as described below, the Company has made reasonable estimates of the effects on its existing deferred tax balances.
-In all cases, the Company will continue to make and refine its calculations as additional analysis is completed.
+As of the completion of the Company's financial statements for the year ended December 31, 2017, the Company had substantially completed its accounting for the effects of the enactment of the Tax Cuts and Jobs Act and with respect to those items for which the Company's accounting was not complete, the Company made reasonable estimates of the effects on its deferred tax balances.

 To account for the effects of the Tax Cut and Jobs Act, the Company remeasured its deferred tax assets and liabilities based on the federal income and state income tax rates at which they are now expected to reverse, which is generally a federal income tax rate of 21%.
 The enacted rate change resulted in a non-cash decrease of approximately \$67.9 million to the Company's income tax provision for the period ended December 31, 2017 and a corresponding reduction to the Company's net noncurrent deferred tax liability balance as of December 31, 2017.
+At December 31, 2018, the Company completed its accounting for all of the enactment-date income tax effects of the Tax Cuts and Jobs Act and has not made any adjustments to the provisional amounts recorded December 31, 2017.